 It’s very easy to learn, it’s well-suited for most body-types, and it’s very effective in building/shaping the glutes.
 Click HERE to see how it’s evolved over time.

-You should know that there is currently no long-term research pertaining to the hip thrust exercise.
+You should know that there aren’t many long-term studies pertaining to the hip thrust exercise.
 This will come in time.
+My Hip Thrust Wiki page contains links to every study, and I update this monthly.
 So right now, the benefits are anecdotal and based on conjecture.
-I happen to know that hip thrusts lead to very high levels of glute activation based on electromyography (EMG) – in fact they usually elicit the highest glute activation out of a dozen or so popular glute exercises when you perform case studies.
+Hip thrusts lead to very high levels of glute activation based on electromyography (EMG) – in fact they usually elicit the highest glute activation out of a dozen or so popular glute exercises when you perform case studies.
 Moreover, THESE ladies swear by the hip thrust and noticed expedited gains when they started incorporating it into their training.
 HERE is a scientific article on the topic if you want to delve deeper, but just know that in time we’ll know much more when proper research emerges.
 In the meantime, keep in mind that variety is ideal, so do your hip thrusts, along with your goblet squats, your American deadlifts, your back extensions, your lunges, your lateral band work, and your other favorite glute exercises.

 Click HERE to read my thoughts on this comment.